Current Issue

 Style and Formality

 Code4Lib Journal (C4LJ) seeks to lower the barriers to professional communication.
 The rigid structure and style enforced by traditional refereed scholarly journals is one such barrier, preventing busy library workers from contributing because of the added commitment this entails.
 While articles in C4LJ should be of a high quality, they need not follow any formal structure or guidelines.
-Writers should aim for the middle ground between, on the one hand, blog or mailing-list posts, and, on the other hand, articles in traditional journals.
-Publishing in C4LJ should be easy and painless, helping the community to share timely, relevant information that is currently shared all too rarely.

 Content

-C4LJ welcomes articles on a wide range of subjects, so long as they support the mission stated above.
-No article is necessarily too short (or too long) for C4LJ–an article should be the right length for what is being covered, although 1500-5000 words is a rough target.
+C4LJ welcomes articles on a wide range of subjects, so long as they support its mission.
+No article is necessarily too short (or too long) for C4LJ—an article should be the right length for what is being covered, although 1500-5000 words is a rough target.
 Articles should emphasize practical applications, and need not include comprehensive literature reviews and bibliographies, although pointing the reader to useful work that has gone before can certainly be helpful.
 Articles are encouraged where appropriate to include code samples, algorithms, and pseudo-code (We may be able to host extensive code passages in a yet to be determined repository).
 A good article will not just describe the tool or technology itself, but also consider that particular tool or technology in comparison to other options.

 Content welcome in C4LJ includes but is not limited to: